Part 4 in a series of tutorials on value investing: The ratios and formulas I use to find undervalued opportunities.

 High Growth

 Some companies will have a line on something more exciting.
 Maybe a new technology, process, brand or service that lets them grow at a significantly higher rate.
 There’s often something proprietary or unique about what they do.
 These companies can make great investments if you can find them at the right price.
 To qualify as a high growth company, I am looking for earnings to double (at a minimum) over the next five years.
-Ideally, I want to see evidence of even faster growth in the 25% or greater range over the past year or two.

 Which is why investors tend to salivate over these kinds of companies.
 It is easy to get carried away and project rapid growth many years into the future.
 That’s how a lot of investors trip themselves up and end up overpaying for the latest sexy, high growth stock.
 Not only do I limit myself to a 5 year time horizon when projecting out future growth rates, I also put a cap on just how rapidly I expect earnings to increase over those 5 years.
-18% is the number I use for my projected 5 year annual growth rate for these companies.
+15% is the number I use for my projected 5 year annual growth rate for these companies.
 Some companies are legitimately growing faster than that, at least in the short term, but if they are, I give them no extra credit for it.
 Over the years I’ve seen too many high-flying companies flame out and fall back down to earth.
 So I have no category for “even higher growth”.
-18% is as far as I’m willing to go.
+15% is as far as I’m willing to go.

 Compounders

 Lying in between the “average growth” segment of the market, which is where you’ll find most companies hanging out, and the relatively rare “high growth” sector, lies a segment of the market that I admittedly have never felt overly comfortable in.
 I call these the “compounders”.
 These are companies with a long track record of consistent, above average growth.
-To put some more specific numbers on it, let’s say somewhere around the 12% per year mark.
-(Range 9 – 15%.)
+To put some more specific numbers on it, let’s say somewhere around the 10% per year mark.
 Their success is often not due to any unique product or service but instead is simply due to consistent and efficient business execution.
 Often, they will have grown though a steady string of well-executed acquisitions.

 If I don’t have confidence that the company can continue to outperform for at least the next 5 years, then I don’t slot it into this category; it gets bumped back down to average growth.
 Some investors, including a certain famous investor out in Omaha, will try to identify these perennial outperformers by the “moat” they have built around their businesses.
 I’ve never been able to see those supposed moats very clearly myself, but if the company has a good track record behind it and I see no obvious reason why growth would slow in the future, then I will grudgingly give it extra marks for its superior track record and valuation-wise I’ll slot it in midway between my average growth and high growth categories.